passportpowell/Passport-Powell/README.md

 tested that all text is readable

  ### Sign up page
-  - Click sign up symbol on nav with the expected result to be redirected to a sign up form.
-Form requires First name, Last name, Email address and types of emails to be received.
+  - Click sign up symbol on the nav bar with the expected result to be redirected to a sign up form.
+  - Click on First name box: User should notice error until field is entered correctly.
+Last name, Email address and types of emails to be received.
+  - Click on Last name box: User should notice error until field is entered correctly.
+  - Click on Email box: User should notice error until characters are entered into the field.
-  - Incorrect email address type attempted with expected result to be a pop up informing what was entered inccorectly.
+    - Enter invalid email address will expected result in an error.
-  - Corrct email entered with expected result to be information accepted.
+    - Enter valid email entered with expected result to be information accepted.
+  - user wil be redirected to another page.

   ### Gallery page
   - Click gallery symbol with the expected result to be shown a gallery page full of images.